 Ventura's Homeless Shelter at 2323 Knoll Drive won't be open until the end of NEXT year.
-A 24/7 temporary regional shelter on K St at the site of Oxnard's National Guard Armory is expected to open December 10, 2018 to June 1, 2017.
+A 24/7 temporary 24-hour emergency shelter on K St at the site of Oxnard's National Guard Armory is expected to open December 10, 2018 to June 1, 2018.
 Read the full article from the Ventura County Star.

 - SEPT 25, 2018 STATUS UPDATE: VENUTRA HOPES TO GET PILOT PROGRAM READY FOR 24/7 HOMELESS SHELTER

 "The council is in the process of working out terms with the county to lease 2323 Knoll Drive for a year-round homeless shelter that would provide wraparound services like mental health treatment and job placement.
 It will cost an estimated $4 million to convert the building into a residential facility, with asbestos removal, installation of sprinklers and the addition of bathrooms and showers contributing to the price.
 The city could be on the hook for about half of that, city Community Development Director Jeff Lambert said. " Read the full article from the VC Star.

 - SEPT 24, 2018 STATUS UPDATE: VENTURA'S YEAR-ROUND & FOUL WEATHER SHELTER